Rates, discounts and monetary transactions

 Additional work

-(research/communication/statement) regarding the calculation of the transfer tax basis, for example, the starter's exemption (e.g. 0%, 2% and/or 10.4%) buyer.
+(research/communication/statement) regarding the calculation of the transfer tax basis, for example, the starter's exemption (e.g. 0%, 2% and/or 10.4%) purchaser.

 Purchaser